thermalogic/PyRankine/step5/README.md

-# The UML diagram of the STEP5
+# Step5: The Base Class of Components

-Step5: The General Simulator of Rankine Cycle with the base class of components
+The General Simulator of Rankine Cycle with the base class of components

 * `json` file for the representation of Rankine Cycle Flowsheet and `__init__` device with dict